Ab Dorian scale for guitar.

 The A flat Dorian scale consists of seven notes.
 These can be described as steps on the guitar fingerboard according to the following formula: whole, half, whole, whole, whole, half and whole from the first note to the same in the next octave.

 The A flat Dorian is the second mode of the Gb Major Scale.
 It contains exactly the same notes, but starts on another note.
 Since Dorian has a Minor scale quality it can also be seen as a mode of the Eb Minor.

 The scale is otherwise most related to the Ab Natural Minor and Ab Melodic Minor scales, which differ with just one note in both cases.

 This scale is typically played over a minor seventh chord (primarily Abm7 in this case) and is used in styles such as jazz and blues.
-It is sometimes called A flat Jazz Minor (although it shouldn't be confused with the Melodic Minor, which also is associated as a minor jazz scale).
+It is sometimes called A flat Jazz Minor (it shouldn't be confused with the Melodic Minor, which also is reckoned as a minor jazz scale).

 One way to learn this scale is to observe the minor 7th chord shapes that it is built around.
 For example, the Abm7 barre chord with the root on the 6th string within the scale in 4th position.
 Another way is to think of it as the Ab Minor scale with a raised sixth.

 Chords that are related to this scale are the following: